113ll3/Ibmclouddocscli/idt/commands.md

 ## edit
 {: #edit}

-Edit your application by adding new services, connecting and disconnecting existing services, or removing existing services.
-Run the following command in the root of an application directory:
+Edit your application with options such as connecting it with an application already in {{site.data.keyword.Bluemix_notm}}, managing the {{site.data.keyword.Bluemix_notm}} services of the application, and its {{site.data.keyword.Bluemix_notm}} Toolchain.
+With a local application that is connected to an application in {{site.data.keyword.Bluemix_notm}}, use `edit` to add new services, connect and disconnect existing services, or remove existing services from your account.
+Additionally, you can create or view an {{site.data.keyword.Bluemix_notm}} Toolchain for the application.
+Run the following command in the root of your application directory:

 ```
 ibmcloud dev edit